virtualmin/virtualmin.com/content/docs/os-support.md

 ### Others

-If it's not on the lists above, and it's a UNIX-based OS, Virtualmin can probably still work for you.
-Try installing Webmin first.
-If it works, then you're about halfway to confirming that Virtualmin will also work, but it will not be easy or quick to set it up.
-The installation process to make all of the services work together in a friendly way is wildly complicated, and should only be undertaken if you are an expert with both your OS and all of the services you'll be using with Virtualmin.

-While Webmin provides limited support for Windows, Virtualmin does not work at all on Windows-based OS at this time, and it is not in our near-term plans to add support for Windows-based systems.
+If your UNIX-like OS isn't listed above, Virtualmin may still work.
+Start by installing Webmin; if Webmin works, you're partway to confirming that Virtualmin can, too.
+But getting all services working nicely together will be a manual, expert-level job.